Skip to Content

 Punitive damages may be awarded in cases of extreme negligence or intentional misconduct to punish the at-fault party and deter similar behavior in the future.
 In California, these damages require clear evidence of the defendant’s egregious conduct.

-Uber accidents are more complicated than other types of motor vehicle collisions — even in situations where the driver is clearly at fault.
+Uber and Lyft accidents are more complicated than other types of motor vehicle collisions — even in situations where the driver is clearly at fault.
 The nature of rideshare companies like Uber can make it more difficult to determine who was at fault and to get the compensation that you need.
 A lawyer can help you through the process and work to get you the highest possible recovery.

 • How Long Do I Have to Sue for an Uber Accident?